New York City Police Department Mounted Unit: Horse selection and training

 Mostly raised in Pennsylvania, the horses don't begin training for the NYPD until they're fully grown.
 Members of the Mounted Unit will pick out around five to six horses at a time, bring them back to the unit's training facility in Pelham Bay Park in the Bronx and put them through a week or two of training.

 Uniform and equipment

-The Mounted Unit wears different uniforms than do normal patrol officers.
+The Mounted Unit wears different uniforms than normal patrol officers.

 Similar to the Highway Patrol, mounted unit officers normally wear blue NYPD helmets, Motor Vehicle Operator (MVO) breeches with a gold stripe, black leather jackets (in winter), and black riding boots.

 Mounted patrol officers are equipped with standard-issue Glock sidearms and a long wooden baton, although this equipment may change depending on conditions and mission.